jd3johns/brainfuck/README.md

 # brainfuck
-[brainfuck](https://esolangs.org/wiki/brainfuck) is a esoteric, Turing complete programming language.
+[brainfuck](https://esolangs.org/wiki/brainfuck) is an esoteric, Turing complete programming language.

 ## Compilation
 To compile brainfuck source, first compile the brainfuck-to-C compiler (or rather, transpiler), then compile the brainfuck source to C, then compile that C file to an executable program.